What We Do

 - Why does tap water sometimes look milky or cloudy?

-- All of the strainers in my faucets are clogging with white particles.
+- The strainers in my faucets are clogged with white particles.
 What could this be?

-Aerators are strainers that attach to your faucet or showerhead and break up the flow of water as it leaves your tap.
+Aerators are strainers attached to your faucet or showerhead that break up the flow of water as it leaves your tap.
 Aerator screens can collect particles found in water and should be routinely cleaned throughout the year and replaced once a year.
-Particle build up is often white and comes from a variety of sources.
+Particle buildup is often white and comes from a variety of sources.

 Dissolved calcium is naturally found in our drinking water and can naturally change to calcium carbonate in hot water heaters.
 Over time, calcium carbonate may accumulate at the bottom of the hot water heater and collect in your aerators.

 To determine whether the material is calcium carbonate or polypropylene, place the material in a small amount of distilled vinegar.
 If the particle begins to "bubble" within a few minutes or is mostly dissolved within 24 hours, it is likely calcium carbonate.
 If no bubbling occurs or the particle does not dissolve, it is likely polypropylene.

 If you are experiencing a calcium carbonate problem, we recommend flushing the hot water heater.
 Contact a plumber or download instructions for draining your hot water heater (PDF 244 kb) .
 If you are experiencing a polypropylene problem, call the manufacturer of your hot water heater.